 I wanted my students to retain what I had taught them, yet I seemed to constantly be spoon feeding them the answers to questions that they should have been able to answer themselves.
 Einstein said that insanity is doing the same thing over and over again and expecting different results.
 If this is true, I fit the bill.

 I wanted to foster more student independence and to stop the flow of repeated questions always coming my way.
-As a result, I decided to create a bundle of student reference booklets for each area of study (Essays, Non-Fiction, Fiction, Poetry, Speeches, Drama, Figurative Language, MLA Format).
+As a result, I decided to create student reference booklets for each area of study (Essays, Non-Fiction, Fiction, Poetry, Speeches, Drama, Figurative Language, MLA Format).
 Students would get a new booklet when we started a new unit or topic.
-Click the image below to check them out.

 During a unit when students inevitably begin asking me questions like, “What is onomatopoeia again?”, “What are the four types of conflict?”, or “What is a soliloquy?”
 I simply direct them to their handbook for the answer.
 I will admit that by using these booklets, you will initially have to say the phrase, “Check your handbook” about a hundred times a day.
 If you keep up with it; however, students will eventually start to rely on themselves rather than on you.